-- School internet access is controlled through a secure web filtering service. - Staff and pupils are aware that school based email and internet activity can be monitored and explored further if required. - If staff or pupils discover an unsuitable site, the screen must be switched off/ closed and the incident reported immediately to the class teacher who must inform an e-safety co-ordinator. - It is the responsibility of the school, by delegation to the technical support; to ensure that Anti-virus protection is installed and kept up-to-date on all school machines. - If pupils wish to bring in work on removable media it must be given to the teacher for a safety check first. - Pupils and staff are not permitted to download programs or files on school based technologies without seeking prior permission from the ICT Manager. - If there are any issues related to viruses or anti-virus software, the ICT coordinator should be informed as soon as is possible.
+- School internet access is controlled through the LA's web filtering service. - Our school also employs some additional web filtering. - Staff and pupils are aware that school based email and internet activity can be monitored and explored further if required. - If staff or pupils discover an unsuitable site, the screen must be switched off/ closed and the incident reported immediately to the class teacher who must inform an e-safety co-ordinator. - It is the responsibility of the school, by delegation to the technical support; to ensure that Anti-virus protection is installed and kept up-to-date on all school machines. - If pupils wish to bring in work on removable media it must be given to the teacher for a safety check first. - Pupils and staff are not permitted to download programs or files on school based technologies without seeking prior permission from the ICT Manager. - If there are any issues related to viruses or anti-virus software, the ICT coordinator should be informed as soon as is possible.